ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

-# Serverless Application and API
+# Serverless Web Application and API

 Create a serverless web application by hosting static website content in GitHub Pages and using Cloud Functions to implement the application backend.